NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation.rst

 +----+---------------+---------------+-------------+---------------------+---------------------+-------------+----------------------+--------------------+---------------------+---------------------------+---------------------------+-----------------+-----------------+---------------+----------------+----------------------+----------------------+------------+

 These results can be also plotted.
-Our plots contain several key elements.
+Our plot contains several key elements.

 * The purple dashed step plot shows the estimated performance in each chunk of the analysis period.
-Thick squared point markers indicate the middle of each chunk.
+Thick squared point marker indicates the middle of this period.

-* The thick, pale purple area around this indicates the width of the confidence band.
+* The solid, low-saturated purple line *behind* indicates the confidence band.

-* The red, horizontal dashed lines show upper and lower thresholds.
+* The red horizontal dashed lines show upper and lower thresholds.

-* If the estimated performance crosses the upper or lower threshold an alert is raised.
-This is indicated with a pale red background in the whole width of the relevant chunk.
-This is additionally indicated by a red, diamond-shaped point marker in the middle of the chunk.
+* If the estimated performance crosses the upper or lower threshold an alert is raised which is indicated with a red, low-saturated background in the whole width of the relevant chunk.
+This is additionally indicated by a red point marker in the middle of the chunk.

 Description of tabular results above explains how the confidence bands and thresholds are calculated.
 Additional information is shown in the hover (these are